mahxwell/OpenGuitarStoreP12/Readme.md

 #### Batch Processing deployment

-All told in feature a reservation system and a newsletter system are implemented
+As told in previously in Features section, a reservation and a newsletters system are implemented

 Run Batch :